HaaLeo/swarmlib/README.md

 Pull Requests are welcome!

+## Wiki

+Swarmlib's wiki includes all of the documentation and more details to each algorithm.
+It can be found [here](https://github.com/HaaLeo/swarmlib/wiki).

 ## Support
 When you like this package make sure to [star the repository](https://github.com/HaaLeo/swarmlib/stargazers).
 I am always looking for new ideas and feedback.